veto14/imagerecognition/README.md

-# imagerecognition
-##These are some prototypes i've done for my Image Recognition class at university.
+## These are some prototypes i've done for my Image Recognition class at university.

-##This project runs on Python3, and it requires the following libs installed:
+## This project runs on Python3, and it requires the following libs installed:

 * Numpy (for some image processing stuff)
 * OpenCV